sambj24/deepbrief.github.io/_posts/2025-07-28-thefineline.md

 Just because you can automate something doesn’t mean you should.
 Keep the human touch where it creates outsized emotional return.

-## Final Word: Tools Don't Build Trust—People Do
+## Final Word: Tools Don't Build Trust, People Do

 There’s a fine line between amplification and abandonment.
 AI, when used well, is like giving your best employees superpowers.
-But when used to cut corners, it turns craftsmanship into commodity—and your brand becomes forgettable.
+But when used to cut corners, it turns craftsmanship into commodity, and your brand becomes forgettable.

 Whether you’re in healthcare, insurance, finance, or hospitality, remember this:
 Your bots may process faster, but only your people leave a lasting impression.

 Want to strike the right balance between automation and experience?
-Let's build a strategy where your tools support your talent—not replace it.
+Let's build a strategy where your tools support your talent, not replace it.